val0tus/Machine-Learning/Flickr CIRAF 10/README.txt

 Context

-These datasets were created for Metropolia University of Applied Sciences Artificial Intelligence and Machine Learning IT00DP82-3002 course work.
+Flickr674_CIRAF_10 datasets was created for Metropolia University of Applied Sciences Artificial Intelligence and Machine Learning IT00DP82-3002 course work.
 It was an opportunity to test Deep Learning capabilities for photo classification.
 The idea is to teach the model using CIRAF-10 and validate the model with photos extracted from Flickr.

 Content